-- Refer to "Problem #2, I want to test my Internet connection" to verify that your computer is properly connected to the Router. - Refer to "Appendix E: Finding the MAC Address and IP address for Your Ethernet Adapter" to verify that your computer has an IP Address, Subnet Mask, Gateway, and DNS. - Set a static IP address on your system; refer to "Problem #1: I need to set a static IP address." - Refer to "Problem #10: I need to remove the proxy settings or the dial-up pop-up window (for PPPoE users)."
+- Refer to "Problem #3, I want to test my Internet connection" to verify that your computer is properly connected to the Router. - Refer to "Appendix E: Finding the MAC Address and IP address for Your Ethernet Adapter" to verify that your computer has an IP Address, Subnet Mask, Gateway, and DNS. - Set a static IP address on your system; refer to "Problem #2: I need to set a static IP address." - Refer to "Problem #10: I am a PPPoE user, and I need to remove the proxy settings or the dial-up pop-up window."